WAVE++: Capturing Within-Task Variance for Continual Relation Extraction with Adaptive Prompting: Proposed Method

 \subsection{Cascade Voting for Task Prediction}

-During training, the model is provided with a dataset corresponding to a specific task and optimizes the associated task-specific prompt pool.
 However, during inference, a key challenge arises: \emph{the model no longer receives explicit task labels for incoming inputs}.
 Consequently, it must autonomously determine which task-specific prompt pool to employ for generating accurate predictions.

-To address this, HiDe-Prompt~\citep{wang2024hierarchical} introduces an additional MLP head $\hat{g}_\psi$, as a task predictor.
+To address this, HiDe-Prompt~\citep{wang2024hierarchical} introduces an additional MLP head $\hat{g}_\psi$, which serves as a task predictor.
 This head leverages the pre-trained unprompted feature $f_\theta(\xbm)$ to predict the task label.
-However, as discussed in Section~\ref{sec:viewpoint}, treating each task as a distinct class can be suboptimal because tasks are defined by their order of appearance rather than by meaningful semantic differences.
-In response, \citet{le2024adaptive} increase the predictor’s output dimension to match the number of encountered relations, then derives the task label from the relation it classifies.
-Despite this, it still relies on pre-trained knowledge and overlooks the potential task-identification capabilities of the experts with specialized knowledge $\mathcal{P}_t$.
+However, as discussed in Section~\ref{sec:viewpoint}, treating each task as a distinct class can be suboptimal because tasks are often defined by their order of appearance rather than by meaningful semantic differences.
+In response, \citet{le2024adaptive} increases the predictor’s output dimension to match the number of encountered relations, and then derives the task label from the classified relation.
+Despite this, this method still relies on pre-trained knowledge and overlooks the potential task-identification capabilities of the specialized experts $\mathcal{P}_t$.

 In contrast, our approach leverages Cascade Voting~\citep{zhou2024ensemble} to determine task identity.
-By discarding the MLP-based classifier head, Cascade Voting eliminates the need for explicit training for task prediction.
-Instead, it employs a voting strategy in which the specialized knowledge of experts in each prompt pool $\mathcal{P}_t$ is used collaboratively to determine the task identity for a given instance.
+By discarding the MLP-based classifier head, Cascade Voting eliminates the need to train a task predictor. {Instead, it employs a voting strategy in where the specialized experts in each prompt pool $\mathcal{P}_t$ is collaboratively determine the task identity for a given instance.}